Bernie Sanders ‘Missed His Time’ For White House, Says Donald Trump

 — Mediaite (@Mediaite) February 19, 2019

 Although the president claims that Sanders’ time has passed, polls show otherwise.
-A 2018 Morning Consult poll, for instance, indicated that Bernie Sanders is the most popular Senator in the United States, as per USA Today.
+A 2018 Morning Consult poll, for instance, indicated that Bernie Sanders was the most popular senator in the United States, as per USA Today.

-Similarly, a 2017 poll published by the Independent found that Bernie Sanders is the most popular politician in the United States by a large margin, with a 54 percent favorability among voters.
+Similarly, a 2017 poll published by the Independent found that Bernie Sanders was the most popular politician in the United States by a large margin, with a 54 percent favorability among voters.

 Furthermore, Bernie Sanders’ signature policies — universal healthcare, free college, living wage — are wildly popular and universally supported by the vast majority of Americans.
 Seventy percent of Americans support “Medicare for All,” according to CNBC.